skfmn/PHP-Newsletter/newsletter/readme.txt

 Once you have created the Database, Upload the "newsletter" folder and all of it contents to the Root folder of your website.

-IMPORTANT: Make sure you have 'write' permissions on the newsletter folder after you upload it!
+:IMPORTANT: Make sure you have 'write' permissions on the newsletter folder after you upload it! :IMPORTANT:

 Navigate to http://www.yourwebsite.com/newsletter/install/install.php and follow the instructions.